arinmirza/keyostar/README.md

 The implementation was written entirely by me.
 During the development process, I used generative AI to learn more about the technology stack, discuss and evaluate design ideas, brainstorm possible approaches, and review my code.

 ### README.md
 This `README.md` was written by me and refined using generative AI for grammar, clarity, and conciseness.
 The API endpoint and environment variable tables were generated entirely with the assistance of AI.
-All AI-generated content was reviewed and verified by me for correctness.was reviewed and verified by me for correctness.
+All AI-generated content was reviewed and verified by me for correctness.